3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 ## 1.1.
 About this Specification

-This 3MF volumetric lattice specification is an extension to the core 3MF specification.
+This 3MF volumetric specification is an extension to the core 3MF specification.
 This document cannot stand alone and only applies as an addendum to the core 3MF specification.
 Usage of this and any other 3MF extensions follow an a la carte model, defined in the core 3MF specification.

 Part I, "3MF Documents," presents the details of the primarily XML-based 3MF Document format.
 This section describes the XML markup that defines the composition of 3D documents and the appearance of each model within the document.